JNRowe/hubugs/doc/install.rst

 * :pypi:`argh`, an excellent package for building command line tools in Python
 * :pypi:`github2` for wrapping access to the GitHub API
+* :pypi:`html2text` is used formatting HTML for the terminal
 * :pypi:`Jinja2` for templating
 * :pypi:`Pygments` for syntax highlighting in template output